 - Limited feed resource.
 Heavy land utilization that causes depleting feed sources reduces available grazing land for goats.

 - Climatic variations.
-This includes low water supply during the dry season, flood or lightning strike can pose hazards to goats.
+This includes low water supply during the dry season, floods, or lightning strikes that can pose hazards to goats.

 - High kid mortality rate.
 This can be due to colibacillosis, starvation, extreme climatic condition, death of the mother due to parasitic infestation.

 - Lack of available vet services.
 Adequate vet services are not available in some areas so goats don’t get proper treatment once they become sick or ill.

 - Inadequate knowledge.
 Farmers may have a limited understanding of scientific feeding practices and feeding management especially if technical assistance is inaccessible.

 - Predator problems.
 Feral pigs or wild dogs can target goats if their regular food supply is disrupted.

 - Risk of crop damage.
 Goats thrive when allowed to roam freely, but they can also cause damage when they munch carrots, celery, squash, and other fruits and vegetables.

 - Theft.
 Goats can be easily stolen given their relatively smaller size compared to their livestock cousins.

 Food and hydration are essential not only for goat survival but also for good milk production and healthy offspring.
 When determining feed rations, those rich in energy and protein are the most important elements to consider.